 Special Use Permits must be acquired before holding any event (such as a wedding) or for commercial filming in the national park or preserve.
-For questions or for more information, email or call the Acting Chief Ranger at 719-378-6322.
+For questions or for more information, email or call the Chief Ranger at 719-378-6321.

-Please download the appropriate application below (general permit or commercial filming permit), complete all sections, and mail with any required fees to:
+Please download the appropriate application below (General Special Use Permit Application or Commercial Filming Permit Application), complete all sections, and mail with any required fees to:

-General Special Use Permit (for weddings and other events; .docx file, 31KB)
+General Special Use Permit Application (for weddings and other special events; .doc file, 31KB)

 There are a number of locations that may be used for weddings, including locations along the edge of the dunes, the picnic areas, and the Amphitheater.
-View images of the park's developed facilities:
+View images of potential wedding locations:

 Please read the Guidelines for Commercial Filming (.pdf file, 60KB).
 Please note that commercial filming, except for certain educational purposes, is not permitted within designated wilderness areas, including the main dunefield of Great Sand Dunes.
 The main dunefield may be used as a backdrop.
 Some commercial filmers use the Escape Dunes area, near the main dunefield, for commercial filming.
 These small dunes provide a dune foreground, while the main dunefield is highly visible behind them.
 See these photos of the Escape Dunes:

-Special Use Permit for Commercial Filming, Short Form (.doc file, 57 kb)
+Commercial Filming Permit Application (.doc file, 57 kb)